Boeser's hat trick helps Canucks rally, push Preds to brink of elimination

 OUCH

-Josi, who tied retired goalie Pekka Rinne by skating in his 89th career playoff game for most in Predators’ history, took a puck off his right ear in the first period.
-An official sent him off the ice for treatment.

-Vancouver defenseman Tyler Myers took a puck in the face with 1:35 left in the first.
-Myers dropped to the ice, and a trainer rushed out to put a towel to his face before going with him to the bench.
+Josi, who tied retired goalie Pekka Rinne with his 89th career playoff game for most in Predators’ history, took a puck off his right ear in the first period.
+An official sent him off the ice for stitches.
+Canucks defenseman Tyler Myers took a puck in the face late in the first.
+Both returned in the second.

 UP NEXT